Answers to Your Questions About Irregular Periods

 - A complete physical, including evaluations of thyroid function (Click here for many articles about this in my Thyroid Health section) and blood pressure.
 Be sure that testing includes a complete blood count (CBC) test, as that is important for the diagnosis of anemia.

 - A pelvic exam, which is critical to rule out any uterine abnormality, a cervical polyp or fibroid, or a uterine infection.
 These are less common causes but should be considered.
 An ultrasound is often required to evaluate the uterus, the ovaries and the fallopian tubes.
 Ultrasound of the uterus is useful and painless — you may already be familiar with this technique from pregnancy.
 If infection is a concern, antibiotics will be prescribed.

 - If you are trying to become pregnant, consult with a fertility specialist or a qualified OB/GYN practitioner for further testing.

 - Healthy dietary modifications, especially decreased intake of refined carbohydrates.
-Please see our Nutrition section for numerous articles on these topics.
+Please see my Nutrition section for numerous articles on these topics.

 - Supplementing nutritional gaps with a medical-grade multivitamin, including calcium, magnesium, and a high-quality fish oil supplement.